Average use is 1-3 packets for the ENTIRE month.

 Often your menstrual cycle will normalize after several months and you may not need it at all.

-Packets are convenient to carry, easy to use, safe and effective within an 30 minutes.
+Packets are convenient to carry, easy to use and give you relief in about 20 minutes.

 If you have been suffering with painful periods or have only minor symptoms that are just slightly bothersome either way PMS Relief Herb Pack soothes and naturally balances your body, you barely notice you even have your period.